Debbyjones99/Construction-Operations-Procurement-Performance-Analysis/README.md

    * Performed aggregation to compute total costs, averages, and variances
    * Identified outliers using threshold-based comparisons (e.g., 150% of averages)
-   * Conducted cohort-style analysis for workforce, supplier, and project performance
+   * Conducted workforce, supplier, and project performance analysis using SQL to identify utilization gaps, supplier risks, budget overruns, and operational inefficiencies.

 4. **Business Analysis**